kzzzzq/cse240a_sp24_branch_predictor/README.md

 ## What should you edit?

-You need to edit predictor.c and potentially predictor.h for the most part.
+You need to edit predictor.cpp and potentially predictor.h for the most part.
 Add your functions and make sure they are referenced correctly so that your code runs perfectly.
-Please do not edit any file other than predictor.c and predictor.h.
+Please do not edit any file other than predictor.cpp and predictor.h.

 ## Deliverables